-Standards-based student assessments, ELA/Reading and mini-assessments from Florida Achieves..
+Standards-based student assessments, District Interim assessments in ELA/Reading and mini-assessments from Florida Achieves..

 G1.B1.S2 Students will be provided opportunities to represent, solve, graph, and interpret linear equations, inequalities, and systems of linear equations in two variables.